stefalda/random_mu/README.md

   50 songs).
 - **Random by Playlist**: Select a random song from your playlists.
 - **Random by Favorites**: Play a random song from your favorite tracks.
+- **Random by Playing**: Play a random song from the current playng song

 ### Supported Platforms